Germany to lead EU 'coronavirus presidency,' says foreign minister | DW | 12.04.2020

 Future steps

-The German minister called for closer collaboration in the development and distribution of medical equipment, to keep supply chains open and improve civil protection.
+The German minister called for closer collaboration, such as the joint procurement and production of life-saving medical goods, while keeping supply chains open and improving civil protection.

 He also criticized those who exploited coronavirus restrictions for political means, saying they were violating democracy and the rule of law.
 In remarks clearly aimed at Hungary, Maas said restrictions "under the guise of the fight against the coronavirus" are "unacceptable."